-Swedes celebrate the tradition by lightening large bonfires, singing songs about spring, watching fireworks and partying it up a bit.
-As with many Swedish traditions, we celebrate them punctually and tirelessly, but do we know why we celebrate them?
-Read more to learn why Swedes celebrate Valborg.
+This old Swedish tradition is celebrated by lighting large bonfires, singing spring-themed songs, fireworks, and for the youngsters, partying it up a bit.
+As with many Swedish traditions, we celebrate them punctually and tirelessly, but not all Swedes can tell you exactly why they celebrate these days religiously.
+Read on to learn why Swedes celebrate Valborg.

-The Valborg tradition is originally from Germany and was introduced in Sweden during the middle ages.
-Saint Walpurga, directly translated to “Heliga Valborg”, was an abbess at a monastery and lived during the 700s.
-Saint Walpurga was declared a saint on May 1 during the 1400s and was after that celebrated by the Germans on the first of May, originally calling the holiday “Walpurgisnacht”.
-This is where the inspiration for the name Valborg came from.
+The Valborg tradition originated from Germany originally and was introduced in Sweden during the middle ages.
+Saint Walpurga, an abbess at a monastery during the 700s, was declared a saint on May 1 during the 1400s.
+She was since then always celebrated on the first of May by the Germans, originally calling the holiday “Walpurgisnacht”.
+The name, Walpurgis, inspired the Swedes to name the holiday, Valborg.

-There is more than one theory about this.
-The most famous one says that May 1 was known to be circulated by witches.
-Therefore,people made big bonfires in order to scare the witches and satanic creatures away.
-Another theory claims that when people were forbidden to ring the church bells, they started to light bonfires in order to gather people together.
+There is more than one theory about this: The most famous one being that May 1 was considered the day evil creatures from hell, such as witches, would be closer than usual.
+Therefore, people would light big bonfires in the hopes that it would frighten the witches and satanic creatures away.
+Another theory claims that it originated from a time when people were forbidden to ring the church bells.
+In order to gather together, they would light large bonfires instead.

 Nowadays, in Sweden, we celebrate Valborg to welcome the start of spring.
 The day also happens to fall on the same day as our king Carl XVI Gustaf’s birthday, which is a celebration in itself.